Editorial Standards & Guidelines

 Editorial Independence

-Our editorial content is created independently of our business partnerships.
+Editorial content is created independently of business partnerships.
 Electricity rate information, utility guides, and educational content are produced solely based on accuracy and consumer value, not commercial considerations.

 Business Relationships

-• Rate data is provided by PowerKiosk API from licensed electricity suppliers
+• Rate data is provided directly from licensed electricity suppliers

 • ElectricRates.org is operated by ComparePower.com